icot/dotfiles/README.md

 My  personal collection of dotfiles

-Fill dotfiles.yaml and put it on the appropiate foler.
+Fill dotfiles.yaml and put it on the appropiate folder.
 In my case (Debian Jessy):

     /home/<username>/.puppet/hieradata/dotfiles.yaml